New Road - answers to your questions

 A: The principal reason is one of safety.
 We received safety reports, including from an external independent road safety organisation, that identified safety risks associated with the use of the common land for unlawful parking.

 The reports led to discussions with our insurers.
-The insurers indicated that, as we had been made aware of the safety risks, we wouldn’t be covered for any accident arising out of the unlawful use of the common land for parking and the council could be exposed to significant costs.
+The insurers indicated that, as we had been made aware of the safety risks, we wouldn’t be covered for any accident arising out of the unlawful use of the common land for parking and that we could be exposed to significant costs.

 We sought expert external legal opinion from a barrister specialising in common land law.
 His advice was that the extent of the parking was such that it was interfering with the rights of the community to access the common land for its designated purpose for ‘air and recreation’.